WasicAlavi/rock-paper-scissors/README.md

 # rock paper scissors
- Simpke RPS game with  your PC  by JS.
+ Simple RPS game with  your PC  by JS.
 Or Auto playing